Lecideaceae: Genera

 In 2014, Alan Fryday and Hannes Hertel proposed to reduce the genera Labyrintha and Notolecidea to synonymy with Poeltidea and Poeltiaria respectively.

 Several genera once historically classified in the Lecideaceae have since been moved to other families in light of molecular phylogenetic studies.
 Examples include Bacidia, which was shown to belong in the Ramalinaceae, a family in the Lecanorales.
 Heppsora was initially proposed for inclusion in the Lecideaceae based on its resemblance to Heppia and Psora, but is now also in the Ramalinaceae.
 Mycobilimbia is another example of a genus that was until recently placed in Lecideaceae but is now in the Ramalinaceae.
 In 2013, genus Hypocenomyce, a resident of the Lecideaceae for several decades, was shown to be extremely polyphyletic and split into four genera distributed amongst three families, none of which were Ledideaceae.
-Roccellinastrum was included in the family following a 1983 emendation of the genus, but is now in the Pilocarpaceae.
+Roccellinastrum was included in the family following a 1983 emendation of the genus, but is now in the Ectolechiaceae (previously the Pilocapraceae).

+In 2025, Fryday and colleagues proposed two new Tasmanian porpidioid genera in Lecideaceae, Aurantiothallia and Hertelaria, supported by morphology and multi-locus phylogenetics (ITS, mtSSU and RPB1).